-Mail may be collected at the Halls' Office at your village.
-The timetable for mail distribution will be on display in the Halls' Office.
-Please note that the University does not offer a re-direct service, therefore any mail not collected by the end of your residency will be returned to sender.
+St Mary's Village - Mail may be collected at the Post Room in reception.
+The opening hours for mail collection will be on display in the St Mary's Halls' Office.

+Please note that the University does not offer a redirect service, therefore any mail not collected by the end of your residency will be returned to sender.